 BFD, Drumagog and many other drum sample module plug-ins are not supported since they use "closed" proprietary formats, or are not wide-spread.
 We provide instrument files only in the NKI and SFZ formats as among universal sample library formats they are most wide-spread and sufficiently "open".

-We are not offering a single NKI file, because as practice says customers usually buy only several instruments out of all available.
+A single NKI file is not provided, because as practice says customers usually buy only several instruments out of all available.
 Beside that, having different stick types sampled, drumheads with and without damping, offering a single NKI file is quite a limiting approach since in a kit, for example, one musician may want a damped snare played with a stick and cymbals played with rutes, while another musician may want only ride cymbal to be played with rutes.
 Thus, the number of usable kit piece combinations is large.

 Also note that Kontakt allows you to save multi-instrument patches.
 So, you have to build your kit out of several separate NKI files only once.
 In the case of a possible MIDI note overlap, remapping the samples from one MIDI note to another MIDI note is also quite an easy drag'n'drop operation in Kontakt.
 It is also possible to change panning/volume of individual kit pieces when you are using a multi-instrument setting.